ajcvickers/ajcvickers.github.io/_posts/2012-03-24-ef5-rejecting-changes-to-a-single-property.md

 }
 ```

-In this case ProfilePicture might be quite large so avoiding sending data (that hasn’t changed) to the database can be quite advantageous.
+In this case ProfilePicture might be quite large so avoiding sending data (that hasn't changed) to the database can be quite advantageous.

 So there you have it.
 A small feature of EF5 (on .NET 4.5), but hopefully a useful one.